 Promoting healthy, nutritious and affordable breads

 The Somali people refer to it as either Bur Saliid or Khamiir.
-In Swahili speaking countries, like Kenya and Tanzania, it is known as Mahamri, Mandazi, or Amandazi.
-In Western African countries, like Nigeria it is called Puff Puff and in Mozambique it is referred to by the Portuguese name Malasadas, or Fat Cakes.
-This last one refers to the essence of the product: deep-fried dough.
+In Swahili speaking countries, such as Kenya and Tanzania, it is known as Mahamri, Mandazi, or Amandazi.
+In Western African countries, such as Nigeria, it is called Puff Puff and in Mozambique, it is referred to by the Portuguese name Malasadas or Fat Cakes.
+This last reference relates to the essence of the product: deep-fried dough.

 The first thing we noticed was that the Amandazi dough was underdeveloped and cut casually before deep-frying.
 This causes the surface to be very porous and functions almost like a sponge, sucking up a lot of fat.
 By better developing the dough and rounding the pieces, we strengthened the surface barrier leading to less fat absorption.

 Poverty is not just the lack of economical means, but also the absence of choice.
 This is why we truly believe in giving people, especially those with limited incomes, nutritious and

 affordable options.
 With significantly more fiber, vitamin A and B, calcium, iron, magnesium and potassium, we believe we can make a small but meaningful difference in malnutrition.